sujalkamanna/Steganography/README.md

    - Embed the secret message inside the image.
    - Save the modified image as `encryptedImage.png` in the `output` folder.

-5. The image will be opened using your default image viewer, and the modified image will not visually show any difference.
+5. The image will be opened using your default image viewer.
+The modified image will not visibly show any difference.

 ### 2. Decrypt the Hidden Message